-Every milk producer, bulk milk hauler/sampler, milk transportation company or milk tank truck driver, distributor or plant operator shall, upon request of the Regulatory Agency, permit access of officially designated persons to all parts of their establishment or facilities to determine compliance with the provisions of this Ordinance.
-A distributor or plant operator shall furnish the Regulatory Agency, upon request, for official use only, a true statement of the actual quantities of milk and milk products of each grade purchased and sold, a list of all sources of such milk and milk products, records of inspections, tests and pasteurization time and temperature records.
+Every permit holder shall, upon the request of the Regulatory Agency, permit access of officially designated persons to all parts of their establishment or facilities to determine compliance with the provisions of this Ordinance.
+A distributor or milk plant operator shall furnish the Regulatory Agency, upon request, for official use only, a true statement of the actual quantities of milk and milk products of each grade purchased and sold, a list of all sources of such milk and milk products, records of inspections, tests and pasteurization time and temperature records.

-It shall be unlawful for any person who, in an official capacity, obtains any information under the provisions of this Ordinance which is entitled to protection as a trade secret, including information as to the quantity, quality, source or disposition of milk or milk products, or results of inspections or tests thereof, to use such information to their own advantage or to reveal it to any unauthorized person.
+It shall be unlawful for any person who, in an official capacity, obtains any information under the provisions of this Ordinance, which is entitled to protection as a trade secret, including information as to the quantity, quality, source or disposition of milk or milk products or results of inspections/audits or tests thereof, to use such information to their own advantage or to reveal it to any unauthorized person.